Gourd: Uses

-Folklore
+Religion and folklore

-Gourds have maintained a prominent role in the mythology of numerous cultures.
+Gourds have maintained a prominent role in the religion and mythology of numerous cultures.
 In regard to Christianity, several artists such as Frans Floris and Carlo Crivelli have depicted the gourd as a symbol of the Resurrection of Christ, juxtaposed with the Fruit of Good and Evil that was consumed by Adam and Eve.
 In the Old Testament of the Christian Bible, a gourd tree was used to shield Jonah from intense weather conditions while he was surveying Nineveh.
 This terminology is contested by the New King James Version, which simply uses the term plant.
 In Catholicism, the calabash and rod that pilgrims on the Camino de Santiago adorn have become synonymous with the image of Raphael (archangel).
+The gourd plant is also mentioned in the Quran, the holy book in Islam, in regards to the story of Jonah.

-The gourd also makes frequent appearances in Chinese mythology.
+Asides from religion, the gourd also makes frequent appearances in Chinese mythology.
 The Chinese god of longevity Shouxing is often depicted carrying a staff with a gourd attached to its end.
 Li Tieguai, one of the Eight Immortals is also often depicted with a bottle gourd that contains a special medicine that he uses to aid the sick, poor, or needy.
 These depictions denote the fruit's significance as a symbol of longevity and the power of medicine within Chinese culture.